 Donald is the only electrician in Congress and worked for years installing and restoring power for New Jersey homes, businesses and industrial sites.
 He rose through the ranks and eventually became a business agent for the International Brotherhood of Electrical Workers Local 351, as well as President of the Southern New Jersey AFL-CIO, where he advocated on behalf of thousands of hardworking men and women for nearly 20 years.

 As a graduate of both Camden County College and a skilled apprenticeship program, Donald knows we need to advance job-training programs in our country.
 He also fully understands the value of a quality, affordable education and, as a member of the New Jersey Legislature, he played a key role in historic higher education reforms that established New Jersey as a research and medical education hub.

 Donald has developed a reputation as an effective, bipartisan reformer.
 Among his accomplishments, he led the charge to increase New Jersey’s minimum wage and championed a groundbreaking effort to improve our economy and bring new, family-sustaining jobs to the region.

-As the only member of New Jersey’s congressional delegation on the House Committee on Education and the Workforce, Donald is working to raise wages, protect the middle class, strengthen workplace protections and advance paid leave and equal pay.
-He also serves on the House Armed Services Committee where he focuses on protecting our national security, supporting service members and veterans, and strengthening New Jersey’s Joint Base McGuire-Dix-Lakehurst.
+As the only member of New Jersey’s congressional delegation on the House Committee on Education and Labor, Donald is working to raise wages, protect the middle class, strengthen workplace protections and advance paid leave and equal pay.
+He also serves on the House Armed Services Committee (HASC), where he focuses on protecting our national security, supporting service members and veterans, and strengthening New Jersey’s Joint Base McGuire-Dix-Lakehurst.
 He also chairs HASC's Tactical Air and Land Forces (TAL) subcommittee.

 Donald and his wife Andrea live in Camden City and are the proud parents of three grown children and grandparents of two.